whiskishivers/wxbot/README.md

 `/wx subscribe` - Set the alert channel.
 Use it in the channel you want alerts in

-`/wx set area` - Set the area(s) from which alerts should be posted.
-See examples below

-`/wx set point` - Provide a GPS coordinate.
-Alerts from the matching zone will be posted
+`/wx add point` - Add a forecast zone filter using GPS latitude and longitude.

-`/wx set zone` - Set the zone(s) from which alerts should be posted.
-See examples below
+`/wx add zone` - Add a forecast zone filter using a zone identifer.
+See below.

-## Area/Zone parameter examples
+## Examples
-Visit the [NWS alerts page](https://alerts.weather.gov/) to look up zone and area identifiers.
-If you are only interested in a very specific geographical location, it is best to use the area or zone that most closely defines it.
+Visit the [NWS alerts page](https://alerts.weather.gov/) to look up zone identifiers.
+Multiple identifiers can be added in one command if they are separated by a comma.

-The bot filters on one type at a time (area or zone).
-Multiple areas/zones must be comma separated.

-Alerts for the entire state of California: `/wx set area CA`

-Alerts for Hawaii coastal and land areas: `/wx set area HI,PH`

 Alerts for the Gulf of Mexico marine zones near Pensacola, FL and Panama City, FL: `/wx set zone GMZ750,GMZ634`

+When using `add point`, the GPS coordinates are used to retrieve the zone identifier the point resides in.
+The accuracy needs to be no more than four decimal places (~100 meters).